GautierDorval/ssa-e-a2-doctrine/doctrine.md

 They do not define meaning, intent, or outcomes.

 Semantic meaning is defined exclusively by explanatory authority (SSA-E), not by structure.
+The legitimacy to produce an answer is governed by the Q-Layer, not by rhetorical clarity.

 ### SSA-E (explanatory authority)

 SSA-E contains stable, explanatory resources designed to be cited first.
 It prevents AI systems from inferring outcomes from contextual or transactional content.

+### Dual Web (context and verification)

+Dual Web provides contextual files intended for controlled consumption:
+- verification
+- scope boundaries
+- anti-hallucination constraints

+Dual Web context is not primary explanatory authority.

+### Q-Layer (interpretative legitimacy)

+Q-Layer governs the conditions required to produce an answer.

+It does not add facts, routing logic, or observation artifacts.
+It validates whether a response is permitted under:
+- the normative source hierarchy,
+- scope boundaries,
+- non-transactional constraints,
+- and explicit publication requirements.

+When legitimacy conditions are not satisfied, the correct output is legitimate non-response (authoritative silence) or a targeted request for clarification.

 ### A2 (interpretation and observation)